Lauren Weisberger: Early life and education

-Weisberger was born in Scranton, Pennsylvania, to a school teacher mother and a department store president turned mortgage broker father.
+Weisberger was born in Scranton, Pennsylvania to a school teacher mother and a department store president turned mortgage broker father.
 Her family is Jewish, and she was raised in Conservative Judaism and later Reform Judaism.
 She spent her early youth in Clarks Summit, Pennsylvania, a small town outside Scranton.
-At age eleven, her parents divorced and she and her younger sister moved to Allentown, Pennsylvania, in the Lehigh Valley region of the state, with their mother.
+At age 11, her parents divorced and she and her younger sister moved to Allentown, Pennsylvania in the Lehigh Valley region of the state, with their mother.

-She attended Parkland High School in South Whitehall Township near Allentown, where she was involved in intramural sports, some competitive sports, extra projects, and organizations.
-She graduated from Parkland High School in 1995 and attended Cornell University in Ithaca, New York, where she was an English major, a sorority member of Alpha Epsilon Phi, and graduated in 1999.
+She attended Parkland High School in South Whitehall Township near Allentown, where she was involved in intramural sports, some competitive sports, extra projects and organizations.
+She graduated from Parkland High School in 1995 and attended Cornell University in Ithaca, New York, where she was an English major, a sorority member of Alpha Epsilon Phi and graduated in 1999.

-After graduating from Cornell University, Weisberger backpacked through much of Europe, the Middle East, and Asia, including Egypt, Hong Kong, India, Israel, Jordan, Nepal, and Thailand.
+After graduating from Cornell University, Weisberger backpacked through much of Europe, the Middle East and Asia, including Egypt, Hong Kong, India, Israel, Jordan, Nepal and Thailand.

 Career

 Vogue magazine

-After returning to the United States following her backpacking expedition, Weisberger settled in Manhattan, where she was hired as assistant to Vogue editor Anna Wintour.
+After returning to the United States following her travel expedition, Weisberger settled in Manhattan, where she was hired as assistant to Vogue editor Anna Wintour.
 After ten months, she and Vogue features editor Richard Story left the magazine.
-Weisberger said she felt out of place at the magazine, though Vogue managing editor Laurie Jones later said, "She seemed to be a perfectly happy, lovely woman".
+Weisberger said she felt out of place at the magazine, although Vogue managing editor Laurie Jones later said, "She seemed to be a perfectly happy, lovely woman".

 Departures magazine

 Weisberger and Story began working for Departures, an American Express publication, where she wrote 100-word reviews and became an assistant editor.
 She also published a 2004 article in Playboy magazine.

 After mentioning her interest in writing classes to Story, he referred her to his friend Charles Salzberg.
-She started writing a story about her time at Vogue, and completed it by trying to write 15 pages every couple of weeks.
-After repeated urgings, she showed the finished work to agents; it sold within two weeks.
+She started writing a story about her time at Vogue, and completed it by trying to write 15 pages every few weeks.
+After repeated urgings, she showed the finished work to agents and it sold within two weeks.